-Once you know your company culture, the best way to hire those who are a good fit is to share.
+Once you know your company culture, the best way to hire a good fit is to share.
 Practice describing your company culture as clearly and honestly as possible.

 So when building your careers section of the company website, provide a full and detailed description of your company culture.
 This will help job candidates who bother to “do their homework” to confirm whether or not your company is a good fit for them.
 In fact, self-selection is your best friend here since candidates are more aware of their wants than you could determine during an interview.

-By sharing your company culture online, you’ll attract candidates who’ll be a good fit for your team.
+By sharing your workplace culture online, you’ll attract candidates who’ll be a good fit for team building.
 This also alleviates bad-fit candidates from wasting time during interviews that simply won’t pan out.

 Next, take your newfound skill at describing the company culture and apply it to every job listing you write.

-Take the time to write an honest description about the team that is hiring, including the expected working hours and the general style of the team manager.
+Take the time to write an honest description of the hiring team, including the expected working hours and the general style of the team manager.
 This will help you even more than the careers page because candidates start their searches at job listings.
-A job listing painting an appealing company culture will help you drive well-fit candidates; those who really do want to join the exact environment you’ve described!
+A job listing painting an appealing company culture will help you drive well-fit candidates, those who really do want to join the exact environment you’ve described!

 Also, try to be as detailed as possible.
 If you’re the hiring manager, make an effort to include information about the role and your expectations for the new hire.
 This will help candidates determine if they’ll enjoy working under you.
 If you’re not the hiring manager, try to get this information before posting the job listing.

-The interview provides a great opportunity to hire for company culture.
+The interview provides an excellent opportunity to hire people for company culture.

 You see, resumes are perhaps the least useful way to tell if someone will be a good, cultural fit.
 Therefore, you want to optimize your interviews and ensure they’re as two-directional as possible.
 This means that while you’re interviewing the candidate, the candidate is also interviewing you.